 African-Americans also suffered from discrimination in jobs and voting.
-Dr. Martin Luther King, Jr. emerged as the main civil rights segregation).
+Dr. Martin Luther King, Jr. emerged as the main civil rights leader in the 1960s.

-Section 1: The Industrial Democracies (cont.)
 King preached and used nonviolent protests as his way of educating Americans about the injustice of discrimination.
-He utilized Freedom Rides (people who rode buses into the segregated southern U.S. from 1961 on to protest rally as a form of protest.
+He utilized Freedom Rides (people who rode buses into the segregated southern U.S. from 1961 on to protest segregation).